ceu-lang/ceu/manual/manual-toc.md

 #### 3.4.4
 ### Vectors

-One-dimensional vectors are declared by suffixing the variable type (instead of its name) with the vector length surrounded by `[` and `]`.
+One-dimensional vectors are declared by suffixing the variable type with the vector length surrounded by `[` and `]`.
 The first index of a vector is zero.

-*Note: currently, Céu has no syntax for initializing vectors.*

 Example:

 <pre><code><b>var int</b>[2] v;       // declares a vector "v" of 2 integers
 </code></pre>

+*Note: currently, Céu has no syntax for initializing vectors.*

 ## 4
 Statements